13 minute read

 Unhappy customers churn faster when they receive delayed responses to their complaints.
 68% of the customers will stop doing business with you if they feel ignored.

 This is where live chat support comes to your rescue.
-When customers receive responses as soon as they raise a complaint through chat support, they feel valued and more engaged.
+When customers receive responses as soon as they raise a complaint through chat support, they feel valued.

 And when your customers see that you are resolving their complaints in real-time, the customer churn rate reduces.